Sullivan County, Indiana: History

 Dedicated in 1862, Union Christian College served as a preparatory school and college until 1924.
 In 1936 it became Merom Institute—a rural enrichment center.
 Now owned by the United Church of Christ, it serves as a camp, conference, and retreat center.

 Numerous violent conflicts erupted in Sullivan County during the American Civil War over differing war sentiments.
 On July 14, 1864, anti-war Democrat John Drake was fatally shot at a community picnic near here.

 In November 1902, a mob abducted James Dillard from the Sullivan County sheriff, John S. Dudley, as he was being taken to Sullivan.
 After kidnapping Dillard, they lynched him.
 In response to the lynching, Governor Winfield Durbin dismissed the sheriff - a decision which was in line with Indiana's 1899 anti-lynching law.
 However, Sheriff Dudley ultimately remained in office after he and other officials entered into a legal battle about the decision.

 Organized nationally to bring culture to rural communities, Merom's 10-day religious and educational Chautauqua event featured concerts, debates, plays, and lectures.
 Carrie Nation, William Jennings Bryan, William Howard Taft, Warren G. Harding, and Billy Sunday were among its speakers.

+On February 20, 1925, an explosion occurred at the Sullivan City Mine, killing 51.

 In 1968, the Sullivan County Park and Lake was created.
 It contains a 468 acre reservoir for swimming, boating, and fishing.
 The lake is stocked with crappie, hybrid saugeye, bass, bluegill, and channel catfish.
 Water skiing is popular.
 Sullivan County Park and Lake has 400 acre of land for camping and a 9-hole golf course.
 The campground offers sites ranging from primitive camping to space for motor homes.